data-diving/dbt_diving/README.md

 **Output**: list of strings

 **Usage**: You can provide dbt object name of any type (model, seed table, test, etc.) as an input.
 If you add `+` (plus sign) at the beginning, macro will return object and all its downstream dependencies.
 If you add `+` at the end of the selector string, macro will return object and all its upstream dependencies.
 You can combine these options.
+[Set operators](https://docs.getdbt.com/reference/node-selection/set-operators) are also supported.

 ## License
 [MIT](LICENSE)